amix/vimrc/sources_non_forked/vim-snippets/README.md

 [vim-pi](https://bitbucket.org/vimcommunity/vim-pi/issue/90/we-really-need-a-web-interface)
 Is the place to discuss plugin managers and repository resources.

-About how to install snipate see [snipmate@garbas](https://github.com/garbas/vim-snipmate)
+About how to install snipMate see [snipmate@garbas](https://github.com/garbas/vim-snipmate)

-(Bundle, Pathogen, git clone - keywords to make people find this link by ctrl-f search) I know that I should be reading the docs of the snippet engine, just let me copy paste into my .vimrc:
+(Bundle, Pathogen, git clone - keywords to make people find this link by ctrl-f search) I know that I should be reading the docs of the snippet engine, just let me copy paste into my `.vimrc`:
 [See this pull request](https://github.com/honza/vim-snippets/pull/307/files).

 TROUBLE
 =======

-If you still have trouble getting this to work create a github ticket, ask on irc or the mailinglist.
+If you still have trouble getting this to work create a GitHub ticket, ask on IRC or the mailing list.

 Policies / for contributors
 ---------------------------